soroswap/frontend/README.md

 You have successfully set up Soroswap on your local machine!
 Start swapping, pooling, and exploring the possibilities of decentralized finance (DeFi) on the Soroban network.

+If you want to add or remove supported protocols, you can do so by editing the `functions/generateRoute.ts:79-97` file and adding or removing the protocols you want to support on swap.

 ## 🧪🔨 Testing 🧪🔨
 To execute the tests, you must first start the development container.
 To do this, run the following command from your host machine: